 Your pitch should then take the following basic form:

-1. Explain what you and your agency does – It’s easier to think of this as a matter of defining a problem and offering a solution.
+1. Explain what you and your agency does (and why!) – It’s easier to think of this as a matter of defining a problem and offering a solution.
 So for example, if your company specialises in SME recruitment, you could phrase it as:

 “I share the risk of recruitment in the SME technology sector by offering a three month guarantee on all placements made.”